 The best way to serve the Vegan Mercimek kofte is to wrap it up in crisp lettuce leaves.
 If looking for something substantial to serve as a meal, the kofte can be stuffed inside a pita as well and served.
 Think of it as a non-fried falafel.

 I love making my flatbread to stuff the Mercimek koftesi.
-One of the favorite flatbreads that I would highly suggest trying is this Aish Baladi.
+One of my favorite flatbreads is Aish Baladi, which I would highly suggest trying.
 It is a Vegan Egyptian flatbread and the rustic flavors of this whole grain flatbread are amazing with the Bulgur Kofte.
 When doing that also drizzle this vegan lemon tahini dressing over the kofte and you have a perfect pita sandwich.

 This is the second recipe that I chose under Turkish cuisine for this week’s Blogging Marathon.